defstudio/telegraph/docs/content/en/telegram-bots/setting-webhook.md

 ---

-A webhook let your bot to answer commands issued from telegram chats and buttons inside messages
+A webhook lets your bot to answer commands issued from telegram chats and buttons inside messages

 ### through an artisan command